leomp12/gcp-vm-cd/README.md

 ## Why ?

-High availability keeping infrastructure as simple as possible for less complex and stateless instances, no K8s (or Nomad) and no IaaC:
+High availability keeping infrastructure as simple and cheap as possible for less complex and stateless instances, no K8s (or Nomad) and no IaaC:

 _Cloud Load Balancing > Stateless MIGs > VMs on demand_